Western Heritage

 Ear protection is required.

-The 2024 National 4-H Western Heritage Conference and Invitational Shoot will take place July 28–31, 2024 in Price, Utah.
+The 2025 National 4-H Western Heritage Conference and Invitational Shoot will be held in Columbia, Missouri from July 29–31, 2025.

 Event information, registration, history test study guide, persona score sheets, and hotel information can be found on the 4-H Western Heritage website.